-As for Mr. Fairlie, I believe I am guilty of no injustice if I describe him as being unutterably relieved by having the house clear of us women.
+women.
 The idea of his missing his niece is simply preposterous-he used to let months pass, in the old times, without attempting to see her-and, in my case and Mrs. Vesey's, I take leave to consider his telling us both that he was half heart-broken at our departure, to be equivalent to a confession that he was secretly rejoiced to get rid of us.
-His last caprice has led him to photographers keep incessantly employed on producing sun-pictures of all the treasures and curiosities possession.
-One complete copy of the collection of photographs is to be presented to the Mechanics' Institution of Carlisle, mounted on the finest cardboard, with red-letter inscriptions ostentatious "Madonna Child underneath. and by Raphael.
+His last caprice has led him to keep two photographers incessantly employed on producing sun-pictures of all the treasures and curiosities in his possession.
+One complete copy of the collection of photographs is to be presented to the Mechanics' Institution of Carlisle, mounted on the finest cardboard, with ostentations red-letter inscriptions underneath.
+"Madonna and Child by Raphael.
+In the pos-session of Frederick Fairlie, Esquire."
+"Copper coin of the period of Tiglath Pileser.
 In the possession of Frederick Fairlie, Esquire."
-"Copper coin of the period of Tiglath Pileser.
-In the possession of Fairlie.
-Esquire."
-Frederick Rembrandt etching.
+"Unique Rembrandt etching.
 Known all over Europe, as The Smudge, from a printer's blot in the corner which exists in no other copy.
 Valued at three hundred guineas.
 In the possession of Frederick Fairlie, Esquire."
 Dozens of photographs of this sort, and all inscribed in this manner, were completed before I left Cumberland; and hundreds more remain to be done.
 With this new interest to occupy him, Mr. Fairlie will be a happy man for months and months to come; and the two unfortunate photographers will share the social martyrdom which he has hitherto inflicted on his valet alone.

-So much for the persons and events which hold the foremost place in my memory.
+So much for the persons and events which held the foremost place in my memory.
 What, next, of the one person who holds the foremost place in my heart?
 Laura has been present to my thoughts, all the while I have been writing these lines.
 What can I recal of her, during the past six months, before I close my journal for the night?